 About the Author

-Alexa Lemzy is the customer support expert and blog editor at business texting software provider TextMagic.
+Alexa Lemzy is a blog editor at business texting software provider TextMagic.
 She is passionate about mobile marketing, customer loyalty building and local business growth.
 You can connect with Alexa on Twitter!

 Interested in contributing to Oral Health Group’s blog?
 Email email@example.com for more information!